In 2008 at my second CREDO conference, I heard a very clear and undeniable call from God, “I want you to change the face of the House of Bishops.”

 Together we discuss the general feel of discernment retreats as we work with the specifics the nominees knows about this particular process.
 I can help you refine any presentations you are asked to prepare, and will give you feedback.
 We will also talk through the rigors of the discernment retreat.
 Email and Zoom are both often used in this work.

-I gather 2-3 others who review your materials and meet with us in person for a one-day Walkabout Prep event.
-We ask you the kind of questions you are likely to get on a walkabout and we listen to any prepared remarks you have.
+Bishop Chilton Knudsen mentored me in her style of in-person Practice Interviews which are a powerful gift for the nominee.
+We gather 2-3 volunteers who review your materials and meet with us in person for a one-day Mock Meet-and-Greet.
+We ask you the kind of questions you are likely to get during meet-and-greets and we listen to any prepared remarks you have.
 We then give you feedback about everything from body language to the use of pauses, eye contact, the content of your answers, the kind of language you use and more.

 Often, the bishop with whom you serve is willing to compensate these travel expenses.
 Ask!

-Begin right now to double down on your self-care.
+Begin right now: Double down on your self-care!
 Increase the frequency of your therapy and spiritual direction sessions.
 Recommit to a regular practice of exercise, yoga and/or massage therapy.
 Book at least one retreat during this time, away from home and unencumbered by your daily work.
 Intentionally reconnect with friends and supporters.
 Ask for prayer.
 Pray more!

 All discussions between us are confidential.